 Extra rhubarb on hand?
 Look no further because this rhubarb crumble brown betty is the ultimate crispy and chewy dessert!

-I have been lucky enough to acquire a ton of rhubarb from friends and neighbours.
+I have been lucky enough to acquire a ton of rhubarb from friends and neighbors.
 This is my first year ever working with it, and I have to say, I love it!
-Which brings me to The Cookie Writer’s first theme week: Rhubarb Week!
+Which brings me to The Cookie Writer's first theme week: Rhubarb Week!

 All this week I will be posting rhubarb recipes.
 I have already made rhubarb biscuits, so they will not be included.
 However, be on the look out for some cool creations (and not just dessert!)

 Rhubarb is quite tart, and sugar is best paired with it (I know, not very healthy, but it definitely needs it.)
 However, depending on your preference, you can adjust your sugar quantity accordingly.
 I tend to use less because I love the sour taste of the rhubarb, but it is all based on your liking.
 When I went to try this rhubarb crumble, I knew I would reduce the sugar, and it worked perfectly!
 This rhubarb crumble was to die for.
 I was so impressed by it, considering it was my first time ever making anything with rhubarb.
 I will have no problems making it again, maybe with strawberry next time.